A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-Based on formal methods~\citep{woodcock2009formal}, Safe MARL via shielding is proposed\citep{elsayed2021safe}, in which they study safe MARL problem by one of formal methods, Linear Temporal Logic (LTL)~\citep{pnueli1977temporal} that is already adopted in safe single agent settings~\citep{alshiekh2018safe}.
-Specifically, an attempt is made to ensure safety of multi-agent systems by leveraging central shielding or factored shielding methods, which are used to specify the safe actions that agents only can take, and also correct the unsafe actions that agents explored, furthermore, they evaluate the methods based MADDPG~\citep{lowe2017multi} and CQ-learning methods~\citep{de2010learning}.
-Although this method can guarantee safety for multi-agent systems to some extent, it requires a prior LTL safety specification and the problem-specific knowledge in advance.
-In a similar way that \citep{elsayed2021safe} ensures safety by optimising the exploration, \citep{sheebaelhamd2021safe} developed a safe MARL algorithm by adding a safety layer based on safe DDPG~\citep{dalal2018safe} and MADDPG~\citep{lowe2017multi} for continuous action space settings.
-Their method greatly enhanced safety on some MARL tasks, though the method does not guarantee zero violation in all tasks that they carried out.
+Based on formal methods~\citep{woodcock2009formal}, Safe MARL via shielding is proposed\citep{elsayed2021safe}, in which they study the safe MARL problem by one of the formal methods, Linear Temporal Logic (LTL)~\citep{pnueli1977temporal} that is already adopted in safe single-agent settings~\citep{alshiekh2018safe}.
+Specifically, an attempt is made to ensure the safety of multi-agent systems by leveraging central shielding or factored shielding methods, which are used to specify the safe actions that agents only can take, and also correct the unsafe actions that agents explored.
+Furthermore, they evaluate the methods based on Multi-Agent Deep Deterministic Policy Gradient (MADDPG)~\citep{lowe2017multi} and Coordinating Q-learning (CQ-learning) methods~\citep{de2010learning}.
+Although this method can guarantee safety for multi-agent systems to some extent, it requires a prior LTL safety specification and problem-specific knowledge in advance.
+In a similar way that \citep{elsayed2021safe} ensures safety by optimizing the exploration, \citep{sheebaelhamd2021safe} developed a safe MARL algorithm by adding a safety layer based on safe DDPG~\citep{dalal2018safe} and MADDPG~\citep{lowe2017multi} for continuous action space settings.
+As a result, their method greatly enhanced safety on some MARL tasks.
+However, the method does not guarantee zero violation in all tasks that they carried out.